Xippo/OM-Cookie-Manager/readme.txt

 - Optin Panel, which loads the scripts only after the optin confirmation
 - Google Tag Manager support.
 - Customizable, use your own CSS or change the Fluid templates
+- Custom javascript events that can be listen

 Icons used in the extension.
 Visible only in the backend.
 Icons made by Smashicons from www.flaticon.com